 Why is Blog Writing so Important?

-Writing articles is a common form of driving traffic to a website.
+Writing an article is a common form of driving traffic to a website.
 It’s an easy way to generate engagement and funnel people to landing pages based on interest or behaviors.
 It’s also a great way expand on information from other pages and resources to solidify credibility.
 If you’re really good at writing unique blogs, you can even generate leads or extra cash (through on page ads) straight from the page!
-But if you don’t have a purpose behind your content, it’s going to be very difficult to achieve the results you’re looking for.
+But if you don’t have a purpose behind your content, it’s going to be very difficult to drive traffic and any kind of results.

 Key 3.
 Organizing Key Points.

-Now that you have a unique topic with corresponding media, you can start piecing together a social media posting strategy.
-Publishing your articles online with purpose is the main element of maximizing results.
+Now that you have a unique topic with corresponding media, you can start piecing together a social media publication strategy.
+Promoting authentic content in different online landscapes, with purpose, is the main key of maximizing results.
 For the most part, every article should have 3 main points; an introduction, body, and closing.
-Even if you don’t have a list (like my article does), you can still use an outline to gather your thoughts.
+Even if you don’t have a list (like this article does), you can still use an outline to gather your thoughts.
 This is important because it helps you general your social media posts.

 Not Sure Where to Start?